maximilionus/interform/docs/guide_cli.rst

 About
 ------------------------
-Since version **1.3.0** ``interform`` has a built-in command line interface *(CLI)* toolset that can be accessed from terminal.
+Since version **1.3.0** ``serialix`` has a built-in command line interface *(CLI)* toolset that can be accessed from terminal.
 It provides various tools for quick work with data interchange format files.

 **CLI** module can be accessed with executing any of this commands:

 .. code-block:: bash

-    $ interformcli
+    $ serialixcli

 .. code-block:: bash

-    $ python -m interform.cli
+    $ python -m serialix.cli

 Executing one of the above commands with no arguments or with the ``--help`` (``-h``) argument will print the *help* message with information about all available tools.